Lets take a look at what the restored Royalty might provide

 The Royalty will act in the best interest of the local community by:

-3) Working to try and enable the development of youth services both in performing arts and youth outreach services
+3) Working to enable the development of youth services both in performing arts and youth outreach services.

 4) Retaining an iconic building on the High Street and preserving the street scene.

 The Royalty will bring significant extra business and jobs to the West end of the High Street, complimenting the local restaurants and the Vine pub.
 Additionally the Royalty will provide ‘non commercial ‘ benefits to Harborne which no other venue on the High street can provide.